 - Homework (30%) - Three of them, each 3 weeks long, each 10% of grade - In each, you will write the code for, train, and evaluate one or more NLP models.
-You will try to make the models better using ideas from - Write the code in python (scripts, not notebooks) - Write the report in LaTeX

-- Communication is most important reports should resemble a paper, addressing the research questions, how they were addressed, what the finding was.
-Tell a story of the research (not a log of the tasks you did!) - Project (40%) - Proposal (5%), Report v1 (5%), presentation (10%), final report (20%) - Reproduction of a current year ACL paper (see project handout for details) - Must form groups scoring is done for the whole group - Class participation (30%) - Coming to class, asking questions, engaging on piazza in useful ways (10%) - Questions before in-class selected paper presentation, assigned questions during final project presentations; may be supplemented with in-class quizzes too!
-(10%, evenly divided) - Your in-class paper presentation (10%) - Presentation of a current year NAACL paper in 15 minute presentations
+You will try to make the models better using ideas from literature - Write the code in python - Write the report in LaTeX - Communication is most important reports should resemble a paper, addressing the research questions, how they were addressed, what the finding was.
+Tell a story of the research (not a log of the tasks you did!) - Project (40%) - Proposal (5%), Report v1 (5%), presentation (10%), final report (20%) - Reproduction of a 2023 EMNLP paper (see project handout for details) - Must form groups scoring is done for the whole group.
+Group size and make-up dictated by the professor (the general principle is that you must team with someone who has a different program/focus area background than you) - Class participation (30%) - Coming to class, asking questions beyond "assigned" questions (see below), engaging on piazza in useful ways (10%) - Assigned questions before in-class selected paper presentation, assigned questions during final project presentations (5% each) - Your in-class paper presentation (10%) - Presentation of a 2024 NAACL/ACL paper in 15 minute presentations (details to come)